-This four week group is for youth and young adults aged 12-24 and their caregivers who are interested in understanding the thoughts and feelings that lead to thinking about suicide and how to make safe choices.
+This free, four week group is for youth and young adults aged 12-24 and their caregivers who are interested in understanding the thoughts and feelings that lead to thinking about suicide and how to make safe choices.

 The group meets once a week for a 90-minute session for four weeks.
 In the sessions, youth learn to build skills and capacity to help keep themselves safe.
 Caregivers meet in a group that takes place at the same time and location.
 In addition to building capacity in youth, the program builds the same knowledge in families/caregivers.
 It intends to foster a feeling of support from and among caregivers in a situation that is scary, but not hopeless.